Rushika-Mocheeroy/StreamPlayPlus/README.md

 ## Business Overview

-**Nightmare Kitchen** is a fictitious restaurant known for its hilarious and absurd service issues. 😂 The restaurant is infamous for its untrained chefs 👩‍🍳, overpriced and average food 💸, high delivery fees 🚚, consistently late deliveries ⏰, and rude staff 😡.
+**Nightmare Kitchen** is a hilarious restaurant known for its untrained chefs 👩‍🍳, overpriced and average food 💸, high delivery fees 🚚, consistently late deliveries ⏰, and rude staff 😡.
+The restaurant has lost millions 💰 and all its customers 😢.
+Zahiir and Mochee have stepped in to save the restaurant from doom 🦸‍♂️🦸‍♂️, working to revive and promote its image.
 Our goal is to improve the business by developing a fully-functional web application 💻 that addresses these issues and transforms the customer experience. 🌟

 ## Project Scope